spiral/docs/grpc/client.md

 ```

 ### Certificate
-In order to connect to the running server make sure to copy `app.crt` to your client application.
+To connect to the running server, make sure to copy `app.crt` to your client application.

 ## Example
 We can create the client now in `client.php`: